GSA/openacr/openacr/Plone-5.markdown

 - **Partially Supports**: Some functionality of the product does not meet the criterion.
 - **Does Not Support**: The majority of product functionality does not meet the criterion.
 - **Not Applicable**: The criterion is not relevant to the product.
 - **Not Evaluated**: The product has not been evaluated against the criterion.
-This can be used only in WCAG 2.0 Level AAA.
+This can be used only in WCAG 2.x Level AAA.

 ## WCAG 2.0 Report

 ### Table 1: Success Criteria, Level A

+Conformance to the 25 criteria listed below is distributed as follows:

+- 45 supported
+- 1 partially supported
+- 0 not supported
+- 54 not applicable

 | Criteria                                                                                                           | Conformance Level                                                                                                                                                         | Remarks and Explanations                                                                                                                                       |
 | ------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |